worldeditor07/Deep-learning/README.md

 # Deep-learning

-Udacity Course on Deep Learning
+Udacity Course on Deep Learning.

 CS231n from Stanford on Convolutional Neural Network.